codexgigassys/daas/README.md

 rm -f /tmp/ffdec.deb && \
 rm -f /tmp/ffdec.sha256
 ```
-Other decompilers are easy to install, however.
-This will depend on what decompiler you want to use.
+Other decompilers are easier to install.
+That will depend on what decompiler you want to use.

 If you can import the decompiler as a python library, then installing it will be reduced to only add the following line at the end of your docker file:
 ```
 RUN pip install <your decompiler's package name>
 ```

+#### 1.2 Editing docker-compose.yml
 Then you need to go to docker-compose.yml:
 ./docker-compose.yml
 ```